Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxx.md

 		1337 in binary only has 11 digits, but needs to perform depth checking but this will all be configurable
 		...just let the optimiser handle it
+		no; you need base-1 for pattern matching...at least, the way I want to do it

 		if I want to know what 3 is...
 		: a = [[]:[]:[]]